-Based on these estimates, phosphorus contributions from geese to area lakes was estimated to be approximately 39 lbs per year, using the conservative figure of 45 resident geese.
+Based on these estimates, loading rates for phosphorus to Sweetwater Lake was estimated to be approximately 39 lbs per year, using the conservative figure of 45 resident geese.

-Assuming the average concentration of fecal coliform bacteria per gram in Canada geese feces is $1.53 \times 10^{4}$ .
-(Alderisio & DeLuca) loading rates of fecal coliform bacteria to area lakes from an estimated resident goose population of 45 birds would be $5.65 \times 10^{7}$ colonies of bacteria per day.
+Assuming the average concentration of fecal coliform bacteria per gram in Canada geese feces is 1.53×10^{4} .
+(Alderisio & DeLuca) loading rates of fecal coliform bacteria to Sweetwater Lake from an estimated resident goose population of 45 birds would be 5.65×10^{7} colonies of bacteria per day.
 No target loads for lakes are available.